tobyapp/DecHec_demo_project/README.md

 # DecHex_demo_project
-demo project to test different iOS functionality
+The purpese of this demo project is to test different iOS functionality